apache/trafficserver/doc/developer-guide/api/functions/TSHttpTxnServerRespGet.en.rst

 hook that is called after the upstream responds, and if there was an upstream response.
 For instance, if the inbound request has no remap rule and :ts:cv:`remap is required
 <proxy.config.url_remap.remap_required>` then there will be no server response because no outbound
 connection was made.
-In this case the function will return :c:macro:`TS_ERROR`.
+In this case the function will return :enumerator:`TS_ERROR`.

 The response header is returned in :arg:`bufp` and :arg:`offset`. :arg:`bufp` is the heap in which the header resides, and :arg:`offset` is the location in that heap.
 These will be used in subsequent